elad159321/SearchFunction1/README.md

 options:
 1) The user can choose a type of file. , in this type of file , the program will search a specific string that the user asked for.

-2) important - put the nodejs folder in Mycomputer/C
+2) important - if you use visual sutdio code to open the folder - get into nodejs - > first app , and then open this folder.